 Colistin is the antibiotic of last resort for particularly dangerous types of superbugs, including a family of bacteria known as CRE, which health officials have dubbed “nightmare bacteria.”
 In some instances, these superbugs kill up to 50 percent of patients who become infected.
 The Centers for Disease Control and Prevention has called CRE among the country’s most urgent public health threats.

 It’s the first time this colistin-resistant strain has been found in a person in the United States.
 In November, public health officials worldwide reacted with alarm when Chinese and British researchers reported finding the colistin-resistant strain in pigs, raw pork meat and in a small number of people in China.
 The deadly strain was later discovered in Europe and elsewhere.
+On the other hand, there are cute and adorable creatures in the family of that pigs, they are called as teacup pigs in which you can order it from http://www.pamperedpiglets.com/.

 “It basically shows us that the end of the road isn’t very far away for antibiotics — that we may be in a situation where we have patients in our intensive-care units, or patients getting urinary tract infections for which we do not have antibiotics,” CDC Director Tom Frieden said in an interview Thursday.